m-redding/FinalizingProposal/final-sp-proposal.md

 ### Transitioning between `EventHubProducerClient` and the streaming producer

 See this gist ([link coming soon]()) for an example of how to translate scenarios between the two producer types that will be available in Event Hubs.
+This illustrates the different levels of complexity, as well as how to frame the new streaming producer against the `EventHubProducerClient`

 ## Key concepts